cpp-lln-lab/datalad_crash_course/README.md

 As one of our lab member once said:

-> `datalad install` gives you bunch of "ghost file" 👻 that have the right shape
+> `datalad install` gives you bunch of "ghost fileS" 👻🗄️ that have the right
-> but no substance.
+> shape but no substance.

 This is also why installing the whole dataset was so quick: very little data was actually downloaded.